 -

-Fitzpatrick Groth posted an update 8 months ago
+Fitzpatrick Groth posted an update 9 months, 2 weeks ago

 Retinoblastoma (RB) outcomes in Thailand are unfavorable compared to those of developed countries.
 This study aims to determine whether the clinical outcomes of patients with RB significantly improved after the implementation of new therapeutic approaches as well as which clinical factors affect survival and globe-saving outcomes.